 Asthma is a chronic respiratory disease characterized by airway inflammation and narrowing, which produces symptoms of wheezing, coughing, and breathlessness.

 While asthma is often associated with allergies, not all kinds of asthma come from allergic sources.
 To adopt a proper treatment plan, determining whether asthma is allergic or nonallergic is a crucial step.
-Keep reading this guide to learn the key differences, the best health insurance for asthma, management techniques and more.
+Keep reading this guide to learn the key differences, one of the best health insurance for asthma, management techniques and more.

-Overreactivity of the immune system to particular allergens leads to allergic asthma, also known as extrinsic asthma.
+Over reactivity of the immune system to particular allergens leads to allergic asthma, also known as extrinsic asthma.
 These could be due to factors like:

 When exposed, the body makes Immunoglobulin E (IgE), which starts airway inflammation.